 You pride yourself on being a foodie, but let’s be honest.
 Between the morning sickness and the cravings and the aversion to strong smells, how are you supposed to enjoy any food?

 Even if you go to a fairground house of mirrors, you won’t be able to see beneath that bump.
-Almost no pregnant women can reach her ankles.
-Chances are, you’ll look like your wearing hairy ankle socks.
+Almost no pregnant woman can reach her ankles.
+Chances are, you’ll look like you are wearing hairy ankle socks.
 Guess what?
 That’s okay!